Seneca Glass Company: Demise

 In 1968, Mr. J. Raymond Price made a presentation on behalf of the American Hand–Made Glassware Industry before the Committee on Ways and Means of the U.S. House of Representatives.
 Price noted that he represented 14 companies that produced hand-made glassware, but the group numbered 39 companies in 1950.
 He stated that the primary reason for the loss of those companies was the inability to compete with non-domestic companies that had an advantage of low wages.

 During portions of the 1970s labor and fuel costs increased significantly.
 The United States experienced recessions from December 1969 until November 1970, November 1973 to March 1975, January 1980 to July 1980, and July 1981 to November 1982.

 In the early 1980s leaders of the glass industry again complained about overseas competition and high fuel costs.
 However, the main reason for the demise of the Seneca Glass Company and makers of similar products was a decline of interest in fine glassware.
 The Seneca plant was sold in 1982 to investors that named their new company Seneca Crystal Incorporated.
 By August 1983 the purchasers closed the factory and filed for bankruptcy.

 Legacy

-The high quality of Seneca Glass Company's glassware enabled its products to be sold abroad and in American's finest outlets.
-From a business point-of-view, the remarkable aspect of Seneca Glass Company is its longevity—especially since it used 1890s technology continuously into the 1980s.
-The former Seneca Glass Company plant in Morgantown was still standing in 2023.
-It is known as Seneca Center, and is the home of offices, restaurants, and specialty shops.
-The structure was added to the National Register of Historic Places in 1985.
+Seneca Glass Company's glassware enabled its products to be sold abroad and in American's outlets.
+The company continued using manufacturing methods developed in the 1890s into the 1980s.
+The former Seneca Glass Company plant in Morgantown remained standing as of 2023.
+It is known as Seneca Center, the building houses offices, restaurants, and specialty shops, and was added to the National Register of Historic Places in 1985.

 Otto Jaeger, the ousted first president of Seneca Glass Company, founded the Bonita Art Glass Company in 1901.
 The Wheeling company employed 100 people, and specialized in decorating china and glass.
 W.H.
 Bannister, F. B. Bannister, Leopold Sigwart, and Frank Caples were among the incorporators of the Morgantown Glass Works in 1899.
 Economy Tumbler Company purchased that company during 1903.
 George Truog left the Seneca Glass Company shortly after it was formed, but remained a stockholder.
 He returned to Cumberland and founded the Maryland Glass Etching Works.
 Truog's Cumberland home (George Truog House) was listed in the National Register of Historic Places in 1986.